yadox666/KEYVILBOARD/SMS version/README.md

 6. Revise file: payloads.ccp and change *arduino* for *HIDPCD*

 7. Exit Arduino IDE and re-enter.
+Verify and compile the project.

-8. Flash your project again to the device.
+8. Flash the project again to the device.

 9. Extract it and insert it again.
 Run: